RiddheshB/RiddheshB.github.io/README.md

-## README, not.
+## dontREADME

-Nothing to read here
+Nothing to read here.

 Please read my blog instead

 And tell me what you think